 Consultants often operate as sole proprietors or S-Corps, which means you are responsible for self-employment tax (the employer and employee portions of Social Security and Medicare).

 If you hire other consultants to help with a project, you must manage 1099 compliance.
 This means collecting a W-9 form before you ever send them a payment.
 If you wait until January to ask for their tax info, you’ll find it’s much harder to get a response.
-Proper professional service models often involve rigorous 1099 tracking to avoid IRS penalties.
+Consulting firms with subcontractors should maintain rigorous 1099 tracking to avoid IRS penalties.

 Frequently Asked Questions about Consultant Bookkeeping